rick-c-goog/s3c-springboot-demo/README.md

-### Connect repository to Cloud Build
+### Connect forked repository to Cloud Build
 This is a manual step to be handled via [Console](https://console.cloud.google.com/cloud-build).

-Connect the GitHub repository to Cloud Build for the `global` region, following the [steps here](https://cloud.google.com/build/docs/automating-builds/github/connect-repo-github)
+Connect the forked GitHub repository to Cloud Build for the `global` region, following the [steps here](https://cloud.google.com/build/docs/automating-builds/github/connect-repo-github)

 ### Standup GKE clusters